aaronottinger/hott.github.io/README.md

 ### Formal Qualities (200-300 words)

 I might consider the grid of my image, the layout, hierarchy, or even the typeface.
-Go back through your slack posts and select the formal aspects of the image that you deem to be most important.
-I would seleect at least 2-3 formal qualities.
+Go back through your Slack posts and select the formal aspects of the image that you deem to be most important.
+I would select at least 2-3 formal qualities.
 It might be helpful to compare and contrast your adaptation to the original.

 ### Cultural Meaning (200-300 words)